Mesnero/ros2-api/README.md

 4. Add a plugins.xml file as described [here](https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Pluginlib.html#plugin-declaration-xml)
 5. Edit your CMakeLists.txt as described [here](https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Pluginlib.html#cmake-plugin-declaration)
 6. Now you can use your plugin by adding YOUR_CLASS_NAME and the defined parameters under transport.type and transport.params in the config.yaml file.

+IMPORTANT: Threading is the plugins job!
+You have to make sure no deadlocks or race conditions can happen!

 ## Launch
 To launch the API, you have to pass the path to your YAML file as a string.
+Additionally, you have to set `use_sim_time` to true or false, based on if you are using Gazebo or not.
 Example:

     from  launch  import  LaunchDescription